-One year on from the miraculous rescue of two young women in Galway Bay, programme maker Lorna Siggins introduces her Documentary on One production Miracle in Galway Bay – listen to it above.
+Two years on from the miraculous rescue of two young women in Galway Bay, programme maker Lorna Siggins introduces her Documentary on One production Miracle in Galway Bay, winner of Best Radio Documentary at the 2022 Celtic Media Festival – listen to it above.

 Once described as "yoga on water", stand-up paddleboarding has become a symbol of escape from reality during Covid-19.